Psychedelic drug: Interactions

-Serotonin 5-HT_{2A} receptor antagonists can block the hallucinogenic effects of serotonergic psychedelics.
+Serotonin 5-HT_{2A} receptor antagonists can block the subjective psychedelic effects of serotonergic psychedelics in humans.
 Numerous drugs act as serotonin 5-HT_{2A} receptor antagonists, for instance antidepressants like trazodone and mirtazapine, antipsychotics like quetiapine, olanzapine, and risperidone, and other agents like ketanserin, pimavanserin, cyproheptadine, and pizotifen.
 Such drugs are sometimes referred to as "trip killers" due to their ability to prevent or abort the hallucinogenic effects of psychedelics.
+Serotonin 5-HT_{2A} receptor antagonists like antipsychotics should be stopped 5 half-lives or at least 7 days prior to a psychedelic session.
 Besides serotonin 5-HT_{2A} receptor antagonists, non-hallucinogenic serotonin 5-HT_{2A} receptor partial agonists, such as lisuride, may also block the hallucinogenic effects of serotonergic psychedelics.

+Dopamine D_{2} receptor antagonists such as the typical antipsychotic haloperidol can cause anxiety and dysphoria when combined with psychedelic drugs.
+The same may be true of other dopamine D_{2} receptor antagonists such as metoclopramide.
+Unlike atypical antipsychotics, which also have concomitant serotonin 5-HT_{2A} receptor antagonism, more selective dopamine D_{2} receptor antagonists like haloperidol do not block the hallucinogenic effects of psychedelics and hence are not useful as "trip killers".
+Due to the increased risk of negative experiences, it is recommended that dopamine D_{2} receptor antagonists like haloperidol and metoclopramide not be combined with psychedelics.
+On the other hand, the peripherally selective dopamine D_{2} receptor antagonist domperidone is not expected to pose similar adverse interactions and may be helpful in managing nausea and vomiting with psychedelics.

 The serotonin 5-HT_{1A} receptor partial agonist buspirone has been found to markedly reduce the hallucinogenic effects of psilocybin in humans.
-Conversely, the serotonin 5-HT_{1A} receptor antagonist pindolol has been found to potentiate the hallucinogenic effects of DMT by 2- to 3-fold in humans.
+Conversely, the serotonin 5-HT_{1A} receptor antagonist pindolol has been found to robustly potentiate the hallucinogenic effects of DMT in humans.
 Serotonin 5-HT_{1A} receptor agonism may modify and self-inhibit the effects of psychedelics that possess this property.
 A particularly notable example is 5-methoxytryptamine derivatives such as 5-MeO-DMT, which are more potent serotonin 5-HT_{1A} receptor agonists than other psychedelics and have qualitatively unique and differing hallucinogenic effects.